 also read our schedule: SCHEDULE

-The purpose of this program is to enable these men to discover more about their vocations in the Church and the world as a fulfillment of their baptismal vows, whether that vocation be to the monastic or priestly life or to some other profession or craft.
-The program extends from July 1st through July 31st.
+The purpose of this program is to enable the applicants to discover more about their vocations in the Church and the world as a fulfillment of their baptismal vows, especially in a monastic setting.
 An applicant must plan to stay at least two weeks.
-Any who wish to visit the Abbey but who cannot stay this length of time may contact the Guestmaster and arrange a visit as a guest, not as a vocationer.*
+Any who wish to visit the Abbey but who cannot stay this length of time may contact the Guestmaster and arrange a visit as a guest, not as a vocationer.

 In general, each applicant may suggest the dates for his visit.
-Those who apply early enough will be able to have the dates they wish; those who apply later may have to alter their arrival or departure dates, since there is room for only eight men in the program at one time.
+Those who apply early enough will be able to have the dates they wish; those who apply later may have to alter their arrival or departure dates.
 The departure date can be an estimate; the participant may want to stay longer than he first intended, and this will be permitted as long as there is room.

 The vocationer should bring work clothes for inside and out and a black cassock if he has one.
 The monks encourage simplicity of life and do not encourage unnecessary expenditures.
-It is customary for the vocationers to go to Three Rivers on Tuesday evenings to do their laundry.
-Any needed personal items or toiletries can be purchased on this trip.
 Work will vary from domestic chores and outside labor to more specialized projects such as sacristy work or clerical assignments.
 There is no pay for such work, but neither is there any expense for lodging or board.

 The vocationers’ daily schedule is modeled on that of the monks and includes times of liturgical prayer, private prayer, work recreation, study and classes.
 Each vocationer will have conferences with the monk who directs the program, such conferences covering any subjects which both feel relate to his vocation and future, and concerning as well the difficulties of living in such a close-knit group.
 The training gained in this last area often proves invaluable.